 High Quantities of Carbon Dioxide

 So, if you’re trudging through the park, sweating up a storm and breathing heavily, you are going to be a prime candidate for mosquito attention.
-This is why adults tend to have a greater problem with mosquitos than children.
+This is why adults tend to have a greater problem with mosquitoes than children.

 Also, if you’re pregnant, you may want to reconsider going out on a muggy day.
-Not only can mosquitos detect the elevated levels of carbon dioxide in your breath, but they can smell the lactic acid on your skin.
+Not only can mosquitoes detect the elevated levels of carbon dioxide in your breath, but they can smell the lactic acid on your skin.

 Excess Amounts of Acid

-The more acid you’re putting out, the higher the chance that your blood contains what mosquitos are after.
+The more acid you’re putting out, the higher the chance that your blood contains what mosquitoes are after.
 After all, if you can smell your meal, you probably have a good idea of what’s in it.

 Study Finds Answers

-Plenty of studies have been done to see if there is something about how we look that attracts or repels mosquitos.
+Plenty of studies have been done to see if there is something about how we look that attracts or repels mosquitoes.
 After all, this can be said of bees (they tend to react strongly to the colors red and black).
 In tests with identical twins, it was found that increased activity had everything to do with smell.
 The more chemicals you put out, the tastier you seem to be.